 Much of the fiber in black beans is indigestible, which supports digestive health, particularly in the lower part of our digestive tract.
 The protein-fiber combination is also key in stabilizing blood sugar levels, as both protein and fiber move through our digestive systems at a moderate pace.

 Black beans are also rich in soluble fiber, which is helpful for lowering blood cholesterol levels and supporting cardiovascular health.

 - 1 large banana the riper the better

 - 1 large avocado very ripe, please!

-- 4 medjool dates pitted
+- 4 large medjool dates pitted

 - 4 Tablespoons cocoa powder

 - 2 cups almond milk or other milk of choice